 Laundry detergents, fabric softeners, and all-purpose household cleaners can also contain chemicals that might aggravate your body, especially if you're prone to skin irritation or have an underlying respiratory issue.
 The FDA actually doesn't require companies that sell cleaning products to disclose all of their ingredients, so you're better off going with a brand that prioritizes transparency or making your own cleaner from scratch (it's easier than you think!).

-3. Get fresh air.
+3. Get outside more.

-4. Bring nature indoors.
+4. Bring nature indoors with houseplants.

 7. Drink clean water.

-10. Cook with healthy oils.
+8. Cook with healthy oils.